Adam Peaty MBE is both an Olympic and World Champion as he continues to dominate and lead the way in Men's international Breaststroke.

-Adam Peaty MBE made history at the Rio 2016 Olympic Games as he not only became the first member of Team GB to take gold in Brazil but the first male Olympic Champion in the pool since 1988, as he won the Men's 100m Breaststroke in World record time.
+He made history at the Rio 2016 Olympic Games as he not only became the first member of Team GB to take gold in Brazil but the first male Olympic Champion in the pool since 1988, as he won the Men's 100m Breaststroke title.

 Adam was subsequently awarded Best Male Swimming Performance of the Rio 2016 Games by FINA after his impressive win that saw him breaking his existing world record in the heats and then again in the final by almost a second.

 The Olympic Champion had the home crowd on its feet as he stormed to 100m Breaststroke victory on day one of the British Swimming Championships.
 He backed up his excellent performance with another blistering swim in the 50m Breaststroke to claim his second gold medal.